curityio/curity-operational-training/README.md

 ### 2. Operator: Data Sources

-An operator should next complete the [Data Sources](2-data-sources/README.md) course.\
+An operator should next complete the [Data Sources](2-data-sources/README.md) course and might work with a database administrator.\
 Learn how to use durable storage of identity data with the Curity Identity Server.

 ### 3. Operator: Deployments and Upgrades